HydraCG/Specifications/drafts/client-interface.md

 ### Using uniform interface

-Assuming that apiurl is known as API entrypoint and that it is a [FoodEstablishment](http://schema.org/FoodEstablishment)
+Assuming that apiurl is known as API entrypoint and that it is a [FoodEstablishment](http://schema.org/FoodEstablishment).
+The menu information is not embedded, but there is only a link to the menu, i.e. the FoodEstablishment representation has a control to retrieve the menu.

+This assumes that the client is aware of the uniform interface of the underlying protocol.
+In the example below the client knows that it uses the uniform interface of HTTP.
 ```
 hydra.setLocation(apiurl);
-// api url is now the current resource
+// apiurl is now the current representation

 // we want to retrieve or download the menu of the food establishment
 menu = hydra.controls["http://schema.org/hasMenu"]